Frequently Asked Questions (FAQs)

 - Very few.
 Over 95% of students with conditional offers successfully complete Pre-Sesional and proceed into their chosen Durham departments.

 - It is very important to understand, however, that you can fail the course.
 Progression is not automatic.
-If your offer is conditional, attendance alone does not guarantee that you will enter your department.
-You must achieve an exit grade of 'B' or higher.
-Please also see the FAQ on successful completion.
+If your offer is conditional or even if you hold an integrated offer, attendance alone does not guarantee that you will enter your department.
+Please see the other FAQs here for details of what it means to 'successfully' complete' a Pre-Sessional and (for integrated offer holders) details of the DALI course requirements.

 What is the assessment used on the course?